Amartya1103/Internship-program-by-CodSoft/README.md

 # Internship-program-by-CodeAlphaInternship-program-by-CodSoft
-All the task given by the CodSoft will be shown here in this repository.
+All the tasks given by CodSoft will be shown here in this repository.
+The tasks are about Data Science.